-- (a) the equipment is necessary to meet the requirements of Seqwater's operating plan, that is, the IROL; - (b) remote control of the equipment is necessary in the Central Lockyer case to maximise access to infrequent water harvesting opportunities.
+- (a) the equipment is necessary to meet the requirements of Seqwater's operating plan, that is, the IROL; - (b) remote control of the equipment is necessary in the Central Lockyer Valley WSS case to maximise access to infrequent water harvesting opportunities.
 Remote start-up and shut-down capability comprises some \$25,000 of the total cost; and - (c) while a 35-year life is proposed by Seqwater, this was considered to be at the outer end of expected life of such equipment.
 In SKM's experience, control equipment typically reaches obsolescence after 15-20 years.
 A condition assessment in August 2012 indicated that some automated components were not functional.
 SKM indicated that earlier replacement was likely to be necessary given the criticality of the equipment, which would mean bringing forward the proposed replacement to 2013-14.
 SKM recommended Seqwater review the timing of the project.

 SKM's review of efficiency of proposed costs was based on market valuations and historic benchmark costs from similar projects.
-In the Central Lockyer WSS, SKM's estimate of \$164,000 compared to Sequater's estimate of \$174,000.
+In the Central Lockyer Valley WSS, SKM's estimate of \$164,000 compared to Sequater's estimate of \$174,000.
 SKM therefore considered Sequater's estimated cost to be efficient.

-SKM noted that, as for the Clarendon Dam example, the Warrill Valley projects consist of refurbishment or replacement of existing control equipment to meet the requirements of the operating plan.
-SKM concluded that on the proviso that Seqwater follows the same process for the development of the project (and associated costs) as applied in Central Lockyer WSS, the results of this review can be applied to the proposed works at Warrill Creek Diversion Weir and Moogerah Dam.
-On this basis, SKM concluded the expenditure items to be prudent and efficient.
+SKM noted that, as for the Clarendon Dam example, the Warrill Valley project consists of replacing existing control equipment to meet the requirements of the operating plan.
+SKM concluded that on the proviso that Seqwater follows the same process for the development of the project (and associated costs) as applied in Central Lockyer Valley WSS, the results of this review can be applied to the proposed works at Warrill Creek Diversion Weir.
+On this basis, SKM concluded the expenditure to be prudent and efficient.

-Based on the SKM analysis, the Authority concludes that the expenditure associated with these items be adopted as prudent and efficient
+Based on the SKM analysis, the Authority concluded that the proposed expenditure be adopted as prudent and efficient